csllc/cs-modbus-cli/README.md

 # cs-modbus-cli

 This package provides a command line interface to @csllc/cs-modbus to implement a MODBUS master.

+NodeJS version 10.22.1 or newer is required to use the `mb` utility.
+It has been tested using 10.22.1 and 12.8.3 on Windows and macOS.
+It may also work with older version of Node, but without support for native CAN adapter addons (PCAN, Kvaser).

 To install the package globally, use
 `npm install -g @csllc/cs-modbus-cli`.